davidchesnut/sp-general-docs/docs/how-to-create-a-claims-provider-in-sharepoint-2013.md

 ---
-title: How to: Create a claims provider in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 8f3228ca-57fd-4253-a07d-abeb63298c58
+title: How to Create a claims provider in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 8f3228ca-57fd-4253-a07d-abeb63298c58
 ---